-127.2805 1.
+Sec.
+18. NRS 127.2805 is hereby amended to read as follows: 127.2805 1.
 The [division] agency which provides child welfare services or a [licensed] child-placing agency shall, within 60 days after receipt of confirmation of the natural parents' intent to place the child for adoption and a completed application for adoption from the prospective adoptive parents, complete an investigation of the medical, mental, financial and moral backgrounds of the prospective adoptive parents to determine the suitability of the home for placement of the child for adoption.
-The investigation must also embrace any other relevant factor relating to the qualifications of the prospective adoptive parents and may be a substitute for the investigation required to be conducted by the division agency which provides child welfare services on behalf of the court when a petition for adoption is pending, if the petition for adoption is filed within 6 months after the completion of the investigation required by this subsection.
-If a [licensed] child-placing agency undertakes the investigation, it shall provide progress reports to the [division] agency which provides child welfare services in such a format and at such times as the division agency which provides child welfare services requires to ensure that the investigation will be completed within the 60-day period.
+The investigation must also embrace any other relevant factor relating to the qualifications of the prospective adoptive parents and may be a substitute for the investigation required to be conducted by the [division] agency which provides child welfare services on behalf of the court when a petition for adoption is pending, if the petition for adoption is filed within 6 months after the completion of the investigation required by this subsection.
+If a flicensed child-placing agency undertakes the investigation, it shall provide progress reports to the [division] agency which provides child welfare services in such a format and at such times as the [division] agency which provides child welfare services requires to ensure that the investigation will be completed within the 60-day period.
 If, at any time, the [division] agency which provides child welfare services determines that it is unlikely that the investigation will be completed in a timely manner, the [division] agency which provides child welfare services shall take over the investigation and complete it within the 60-day period or as soon thereafter as practicable.